haproxytech/go-method-gen/README.md

-# eq-diff-gen – Struct Comparison and Merge Code Generator for Go
+# go-method-gen – Struct Comparison and Merge Code Generator for Go

-`eq-diff-gen` is a development utility that generates `Equal`, `Diff`, and `Merge` functions for Go structs using reflection.
+`go-method-gen` is a development utility that generates `Equal`, `Diff`, and `Merge` functions for Go structs using reflection.
 It is designed to reduce boilerplate and promote consistent comparison and merging behavior across complex structures.

 This tool is useful for applications involving configuration merging, object synchronization, and state comparison.